claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Deleting a stack deletes every single artifact that was created by CloudFormation (clean way of deleting resources)

 ### CloudFormation Templates

-- YAML file that defines a CloudFormation Stack
+An AWS CloudFormation template is a YAML file that defines the AWS resources you want to create, update, or delete as part of a stack.

 - **Templates have to be uploaded in S3** and then referenced in CloudFormation
 - To update a template, upload a new version of the template
 - Template components: